Considerations of choosing direct cremation funerals Blog

 Looking to have a pre-paid funeral plan set in place to help alleviate emotional and financial stress from your loved ones when you pass?
 You're not alone - many people choose this route as it has numerous benefits not just for you to ensure your wishes are respected, but for your loved ones, too.

-What is a direct cremation funeral?
+What is a unattended cremation funeral?

 Firstly, it's important to highlight exactly what a direct cremation funeral is.
 It essentially removes the formality of a traditional service by having no family or mourners in attendance, no funeral ceremony, and the body is cremated on its own, away from the traditional types of funeral services.

 This type of prepaid funeral plan is becoming increasingly popular over the years, surging in popularity after David Bowie opted for this choice in 2016.
 Here at Open Prepaid Funerals, we have seen a substantial in direct cremation plans since this.
-Studies have also suggested that 10% of all funerals in the UK are likely to be direct cremations by as early as 2023.

 Why people would choose direct cremation